k-bosko/k-bosko.github.io/_posts/2019-08-28-Personal-Website-Mission-accomplished.md

 ---
-title: "Own Website!
+title: "Personal Website!
 Mission Accomplished :)"
 header:
   teaser: /assets/images/thumbnails/my-website-thumb-800.png
 excerpt: "The post describes major technologies used to create this website and provides useful links/resources for others who want to create their own websites."